ncatlab/nlab-content/pages/1014.md

    _Toby_:  I wrote 'must be' because I was rephrasing a definition.
 But if you think that it\'s clearer with 'is', then feel free to change it.

    AN: I did.
 Equivalently means that an alternative way of defining things is given, and a definition has no must be.
-(You had the ''is'' already in the equivalent rewriting of the next definition!)
+   (You had the "is" already in the equivalent rewriting of the next definition!)

+   _Toby_:  The 'is' in a definition is really a 'must be', just like the 'if' is really an 'if and only if'.
+But no matter; your way is fine.
    =--
 *  A tree is __well-founded__ if $\to$ is a [[well-founded relation]] (note that the [[opposite relation]] $\leftarrow$ is automatically well-founded).
 Assuming the principle of [[excluded middle]], this is equivalent to saying that every branch in the tree is of finite length.

 These subsidiary notions are also needed:

 *  Two trees are __equivalent__ if there exists a graph isomorphism between them; between rigid trees, such an isomorphism is unique.
    +--{: .query}
    AN: I don't see the meaning or relevance of this definition.